Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 The LUVOIR-B design adopted a three mirror anastigmat (TMA) optical telescope assembly (OTA) with a fourth fast steering mirror.
 Three additional pre-coronagraph optics were necessary prior to the UV-VIS channel dichroic.
 All seven of these mirrors were aluminum coated.
 Typical reflectivities for protected aluminum coated mirrors are $\sim$90\%, 87\%, and 92\% at 500, 760, and 1000 nm, respectively.
 Silver coated mirrors have reflectivities of $\sim$98\%, 97\%, and 96\% at the same three wavelengths.
 Just five aluminum coated mirrors will reduce throughput at 760 nm, a key wavelength for detection of the molecular oxygen (a biosignature gas), \emph{by almost a factor of two compared to silver}.
 As every exoplanet photon is precious, we should strive to reduce the number of aluminum coated mirrors.
 We note that Ref.~\citenum{stark2019} estimated the impact of some of these changes already; here we break these choices down in detail.

 Our first potential design change is to adopt a Cassegrain telescope with only two aluminum coated telescope mirrors.
 These two mirrors preserve UV science for any other instruments in the observatory, including a UV coronagraph.
 While it may still be possible to operate a UV coronagraph in parallel with a VIS coronagraph under this assumption, here we make the conservative assumption that the UV coronagraph cannot be parallelized, simply to illustrate a point: in terms of EEC yield, the increased throughput will more than make up for the lack of a parallelized UV channel.
-Figure \ref{fig:optical_layout-Cass-VIS} shows the optical layout adopted for this design change (a possible UV channel is not shown).
+Figure \ref{fig:optical_layout-Cass-VIS} shows the optical layout adopted for this design change and includes both IFS and broadband imaging modes for the single VIS channel.
+A possible UV channel is not shown.
+We assume dual polarization operation, but do not show the potential split needed for separate polarization channels; a detailed study of the need for separate polarization channels is beyond the scope of this paper.

-Without a dichroic present to split the parallel UV and VIS wavelengths, we are now free to choose whatever wavelength we wish within the lone VIS coronagraph to detect planets.
-Thus, we enable the detection bandpass optimization feature within AYO.
+Without a static dichroic present to split the parallel UV and VIS wavelengths, we are now able to implement the detection bandpass optimization feature within AYO.
 As shown by Ref.~\citenum{stark2023}, this usually results in V band detections for the majority of stars, but can select longer wavelengths for nearby and late type stars.
 We carry this feature forward through the rest of the analyses in this study.

 Figure \ref{fig:throughput-overlaid} shows the end-to-end optical throughput (not including the coronagraph's core throughput) of this Cassegrain VIS channel (red) compared to the LUVOIR-B baseline (black).
 At 500 nm, where most detections will be performed, the optical throughput is now $\sim$1.7$\times$ that of our baseline design's VIS coronagraph, and is 1.2$\times$ the effective throughput of the baseline design's combined parallel UV and VIS coronagraphs.